 Business Hire Purchase

 Hire Purchase (HP) provides a straightforward route to owning your Mercedes-Benz Citan.
 Essentially, you are renting the van from the finance company with the intention of eventually purchasing it.
 It’s important to note that as you pay for the full value of the vehicle, the monthly payments may be relatively high.
 However, you can lower these payments by making a larger initial deposit.
 Once you make the final payment, along with a small purchase fee, ownership of the van transfers to you.
-You can also return the van if you change your mind, providing that you paid at least half of the agreed payments (early termination fees may apply).
+You can also return the van if you change your mind, provided that you paid at least half of the agreed payments (early termination fees may apply).

 Lease Purchase

 Mercedes Citan Lease Purchase works on the principle of an initial deposit, regular monthly payments throughout the agreement, and a final balloon payment, after which the vehicle becomes yours.
 The monthly payments are lower compared to Van Hire Purchase due to the balloon payment.
-However, unlike the Van Hire Purchase, there is no possibility to return the vehicle.
+However, unlike the Van Hire Purchase, there is no possibility of returning the vehicle.
 The balloon payment must be settled at the end of the agreement.

 Business Contract Hire